vuizu/notes/README.md

 # Note
-there are some notes on learning bigdata from beginning
+There are some notes on learning bigdata from beginning.